HIV/AIDS in Tanzania

 Tanzania faces generalized HIV epidemic which means it affects all sections of the society but also concentrated epidemic among certain population groups.
 The prevalence of HIV/AIDS in Tanzania is characterised by substantial across age, gender, geographical location and socioeconomic status implying difference in the risk of transmission of infection.
-In 2019, among 1.7 million people living with HIV/AIDS, the prevalence was 4.6% and 58,000 new HIV infection among 15–49 years old, and 6,500 new infections among children below 15 years old, 50% of all new infections are between 15 - 29 years of age group.
+In 2019, among 1.7 million people living with HIV/AIDS, the prevalence was 4.6% and 58,000 new HIV infection among 15–49 years old, and 6,500 new infections among children below 15 years old, 50% of all new infections are between 15 and 29 years of age group.
 Report from Tanzania PHIA of 2016/17 shows that HIV prevalence among women is higher (6.2%) than men (3.1%).
-The prevalence of HIV is less than 2% among 15-19 years for both males and females and then increases with age for both sexes.
+The prevalence of HIV is less than 2% among 15–19 years for both males and females and then increases with age for both sexes.

 Prevalence of HIV/AIDS has declined from 7% in 2003 to 4.8% in 2018.
 Burden of HIV/AIDS is higher in urban areas (7.5%) as compared to rural areas (4.5%).
 The region with the highest prevalence is Njombe estimated to 11.4% followed by Iringa 11.3% and Mbeya (9.3%) while Lindi has the lowest HIV prevalence of less than 1%.
 In 2019 there were 27,000 HIV/AIDS related dealths.
 For children below 15 years there were 1,246 deaths and among 15–49 years of age there were up to 18,348 deaths.

 Origins and spread

+The emergence of AIDS in Tanzania was first documented in the Kagera region in 1983, though researchers suggest that HIV transmission may have begun in the late 1970s or early 1980s.
+As awareness of the disease grew, reported cases increased significantly.
+In response to the rising epidemic, the Tanzanian government formally recognized the public health crisis in 1985 and initiated a national task force, which later developed into the National AIDS Technical Advisory Committee.

 There is a widespread conception among Tanzanians and among some health workers that the 1979 Uganda–Tanzania War contributed to the spread of AIDS across the country.
 AIDS was first identified in Tanzania in 1984.

 Progress towards 90-90-90 Target

 In December 2013, UNAIDS supported regions and countries led efforts to establish new targets for HIV treatment which were to be scaled up beyond 2015 after the deadline of 2011 targets and commitments of Political Declaration of HIV and AIDS.
-It was agreed by 2020, 90% of all the people living with HIV/AIDS knows their status, 90% of all the people diagnosed with HIV/AIDS receive sustained antiretroviral therapy and 90% of all the people receiving antiretrovital therapy have viral suppression.
+It was agreed by 2020, 90% of all the people living with HIV/AIDS knows their status, 90% of all the people diagnosed with HIV/AIDS receive sustained antiretroviral therapy and 90% of all the people receiving antiretroviral therapy have viral suppression.

 By 2019, 83% of all people living with HIV infection know their status of which 90% (75% of all people living with HIV/AIDS) receive antiretroviral therapy and 92%(69% of all people living with HIV/AIDS) have viral suppression.